henrysky/astroNN/docs/source/quick_start.rst

 Can I contribute to astroNN?
 +++++++++++++++++++++++++++++++

-Yes, you can contact me (Henry: hernysky.leung [at] mail.utoronto.ca) and tell me your idea
+Yes, you can contact me (Henry: henrysky.leung [at] mail.utoronto.ca) and tell me your idea

 I have found a bug in astorNN
 +++++++++++++++++++++++++++++++++